Suspect stalked doctor 5 times before killing him, sources say

-HOUSTON, Texas (KTRK) --The suspect in the murder of a prominent Houston doctor had stalked the victim at least five times since early last month, leading ultimately to the deadly shooting in the Texas Medical Center, sources told Eyewitness News.
+The suspect in the murder of a prominent Houston doctor had stalked the victim at least five times since early last month, leading ultimately to the deadly shooting in the Texas Medical Center, sources told Eyewitness News.

 The new detail comes on the heels of Joseph James Pappas' apparent suicide Friday morning in southwest Houston.
 He was the subject of a manhunt in the July 20 killing of Dr. Mark Hausknecht, who was shot to death while biking on his way to work.